Foreign and intergovernmental relations of Puerto Rico: History

 In 1920, after the enactment of the Merchant Marine Act of 1920 (also known as the Jones Act), Puerto Rico became restricted on which merchant marine it can use to import and export products.
 This is because the Jones Act prevents foreign-flagged ships from carrying cargo between two American ports (a practice known as cabotage).
 Under the Jones Act, foreign ships inbound with goods from Central and South America, Western Europe, and Africa cannot stop in Puerto Rico, offload Puerto Rico-bound goods, load mainland-bound Puerto Rico-manufactured goods, and continue to U.S. ports.
 Instead, they must proceed directly to U.S. ports, where distributors break bulk and send Puerto Rico-bound manufactured goods to Puerto Rico across the ocean by U.S.-flagged ships.
+In February 2025, Governor Jennifer Gonzalez-Colón announced a request by the government of Puerto Rico for a permanent exemption from air cabotage laws in Puerto Rico.

-In modern times, Puerto Rico has been able to establish several treaties and trade agreements mostly with Hispanic American nations due to their cultural and linguistic similarities.
-Today, Puerto Rico has trade agreements with Colombia and Panamá, along with strong ties with its neighbors in the Caribbean Sea, particularly with the Dominican Republic and the United States Virgin Islands.
+In modern times, Puerto Rico has been able to establish several trade agreements mostly with Hispanic American nations due to their cultural and linguistic similarities.
+Today, Puerto Rico has trade agreements with Colombia and Panama, along with strong ties with its neighbors in the Caribbean Sea, particularly with the Dominican Republic and the United States Virgin Islands.

+In March 2025, the Connecticut State Commerce Commission approved a bill introduced by Connecticut's Latino legislators, Bill 5008, to establish a Connecticut-Puerto Rico Trade Commission.
+The commission would be charged with promoting trade and academic exchanges between the state and Puerto Rico, initiating action on policy issues of mutual interest, and encouraging mutual investment in the infrastructure of both states.
+Commission members would serve without compensation but would be entitled to reimbursement for necessary expenses.